asyrul21/jsoncrypt-db/README.md

 > IMPORTANT: This module does not support automatic data backup, and all data will be wiped upon re-deploy.
 To keep your data, you would have to manually export existing entity data or entire database as a JSON file (See: [Data Exporting By Entity](#data-exporting-by-entity) and [Data Exporting for Entire Database](#data-exporting-for-entire-database)), then import that file upon your next deploy session (See [Importing Data from JSON File](#2-importing-data-from-json-file)).

-> This module also does NOT handle identifier keys, hence you need to use your own techniques/libraries such `uuid`.
+> IMPORTANT: This module also does NOT handle identifier keys, hence you need to use your own techniques/libraries such `uuid`.

 # Table of Contents